wp-plugins/wp-edit/readme.txt

 == Description ==

+= Introduction =
+For a riveting introduction into the possibilities available with WP Edit; please visit [Jupiter Jim's Marketing Team Article](http://jupiterjimsmarketingteam.com/wordpress-video-tutorials/change-font-size-family-wordpress/).

 = Description =

 WP Edit is built around three years of custom WordPress development.
 WP Edit adds extensive, additional editing functionality to the default WordPress editor.
 Begin creating content like the pros; without knowing a single bit of HTML or CSS.